commanderMadi/Expensify-App/README.md

 ### - Ability to add total income and automatically subtract it from the expenses.

 ## For Developers:
 ### - Project is open source.
-You can fork it, re-structure or redesign it as you like.
+You can fork, re-structure or redesign it as you like.
 ### - Built using:
         - React
         - React-Router